MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

 ### Success Criteria

-- From the **Genkit Developer UI**, go to **Flows/SemanticSearchFlow**.
-This flow takes a vector query (eg: drama films) and performs a **semantic search** in the vector db.
+- From the **Genkit Developer UI**, go to **Flows/VectorSearchFlow**.
+This flow takes a vector query (eg: drama films) and performs a **vector search** in the vector db.
 - Run a query for "films with animals".
 This should return 10 movie documents from the database.
 Crucially, all the movies returned should have animals featured.
 Read through the *plots* to confirm this.
-- Now, look at the list you prepared earlier of semantic search fields.
+- Now, look at the list you prepared earlier of **semantic search fields**.
 Run queries based on those semantic searches.
 For example: if one of the fields you selected is **title**, a query "titles with location names" should return relevant films like "Secret of the Bermuda triangle", "Forbidden City of Azarath" etc that all contain location names in the film titles.
-- Run queries on the fields you selected and see if they all yeild the correct results.
-For example if you selected the field **rating**, a query "rating higher than 3", should result in no relevant documents.
+- Run queries on all the other fields you selected (based on exact textual/numeric matches) and see if they all yeild the correct results.
+For example if you selected the field **rating**, a query *"rating higher than 3"*, should result in no relevant documents (you will see documents, but not all ratings will be > 3).
 This is because a rating value cannot be searched semantically.
-- Do this for all the fields you selected for semantic search and verify if you are correct.
+- Do this for all the fields you selected for **semantic search** and verify if you are correct.

 ## Challenge 4: Reconstruct the embeddings